MPC-Berkeley/barc_lite/me131_docker/project_readme.md

 ## Visualizing the Logged Data

-By default, each time you ran the experiments from the previous section, the data from the experiment was being logged by way of a rosbag.
+By default, each time you run the experiments from the previous section, the data from the experiment is logged by way of a [rosbag](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html).
 You should see a folder show up in `<PREFIX>/project_files/data` with a name similar to `barc_sim_project_12-23-2022_16-55-57`.
 These folders contain SQL databases which have recorded the ROS messages which were published to certain topics, e.g. the vehicle state, actuation commands, predictions, etc..

 We have provided you with a Jupyter notebook which provides an example on how to unpack the data and plot it.
 It is located at `/barc_lite/notebooks/plot_run_data.ipynb`.